xzf0587/mcsmcp2/README.md

 1. Go to [https://copilotstudio.microsoft.com](https://copilotstudio.microsoft.com)
 1. Select the environment picker at the top right corner
-1. Select the right environment (this environment needs to have the `Get new features early` toggle on)
+1. Select the right environment

-    This will change the URL to `https://copilotstudio.preview.microsoft.com/....` which indicates you're on the right environment

 1. Select `Create` in the left navigation
 1. Select the blue `New agent` button